pereirapysensing/GeoPython_2017_3D/README.md

 Last but not least, QGIS will be used (http://www.qgis.org/en/site/forusers/download.html) to visualize the products we will generate during the workshop.

+The sample data that will be used during the course can be downloaded in this link (https://www.dropbox.com/sh/ibowwrcu98ab6vb/AACWmCjX53yJd5hNrwqRY7BLa?dl=0)

 In case there are any question, contact me at any time.

 See you soon in Basel!!